spcourse/shakespeare/intro/contents.md

 Both approaches revolve around analyzing the vocabulary used.

 For the first approach, we will compile a set of words that are characteristic of texts written by Shakespeare.
 For instance, 'Macbeth' might be a word exclusive to Shakespeare's usage, whereas the term 'speed' is likely used by many other writers.
-In this approach, we will classify text fragments by counting the number of these distinct Shakespearean words they contain.
+In this approach, we will classify text fragments by counting the number of these **unique** Shakespearean words they contain.

 The second approach is somewhat similar but slightly more complex.
 Words will be assigned scores that indicate their relevance to Shakespearean writing.
-For instance, 'Macbeth' has a relatively high score of 0.017, suggesting its strong association with Shakespeare's works.
-On the other hand, 'speed' has a relatively low score of 0.003, implying its potential usage by various authors.
-Furthermore, 'villain' obtains an intermediate score of 0.007, suggesting it could signify Shakespearean writing to some extent, though not definitively.
+For instance, 'Macbeth' has a relatively high score of 0.017, suggesting a strong association with Shakespeare's writing (i.e., Shakespeare uses that word more frequently than other writers).
+On the other hand, 'speed' has a relatively low score of 0.003, suggesting that Shakespeare doesn't use that word more frequently than other writers.
+For the scores we use a metric called Term Frequency - Inverse Document Frequency (**TF-IDF**)

+This implementation of both algorithm is split up in several phases:
+- Algorithm 1 (unique words).
+You are provided with a list of words that are unique to Shakespeare and code that can classify a single document.
+    - Optimize the provided code.
+The provided code is quite slow.
+Make sure it works fast enough to run on large datasets.
+    -